rodsafetyofficer/100-days-of-code/log.md

 ### Day 4: May 20, 2018, Sunday

-**Today's Progress**: I'm completing my log in #100dayscodechallenge and continuing myCheatSheet site.
+**Today's Progress**: I'm completing my log in #100dayscodechallenge and continuing myCheatSheet site and I took up a mySQL course in SOLOLEARN

 **Thoughts**:

 **Link(s) to work**:

 ### Day 5: